 So keep this in mind as we progress through this article.

 - You might also want to read our review on the Roland FP-50.

-Below, please take a moment to view some of the best selling digital stage pianos currently available on Amazon, and then see how well they compare to the pianos we discuss in this article.
+Below, please take a moment to view some of the best selling digital stage pianos currently available online, and then see how well they compare to the pianos we discuss in this article.

 Well, this one comes with a caveat.
 This keyboard will usually blow your budget, averaging more towards the $1999 range.
 However, with some savvy shopping, you might be able to find this piano as low as $1300.
 If so, the search will be worth it, because this is a great piece of kit.

 The first thing that strikes you about any Kawai digital piano is the amazing lightness of touch – they have a super light keyboard-feel that makes play a really enjoyable, immersive experience.
 Kawai are master grand piano makers, so there’s no surprise that such care and attention is afforded to the main interface into your instrument – the keyboard.

 The weighting is just amongst the best you’ll find on a stage piano, complemented by a pianistic key-off action that just transports you to the keyboard of a genuine piano.
 The key weighting is graded as with a genuine grand piano which is heavier at the bottom end and lighter at the top, adding an added dimension of reality to the feel, but this is no unique feature, as all of the keyboards featured also include this.

 The touch sensitivity is beautifully controlled by a triple sensor detection system.
 Perhaps “triple sensor detection” sounds like something you’d expect to find with a high-tech laser security system, but the triple sensor allows you to play dynamically and expressively, providing a great interface between fingers and instrument.
 Which is exactly what you want.